chaoss/wg-evolution/metrics/Code_Changes.md

 In other words, a change is some change to the source code which usually is accepted and merged as a whole, and if needed, reverted as a whole too.
-For example, in the case of git, each "change" corresponds to a "commit", or, to be more precice, "code change" corresponds to the part of a commit which touches files considered as source code.
+For example, in the case of git, each "change" corresponds to a "commit", or, to be more precise, "code change" corresponds to the part of a commit which touches files considered as source code.

 ### Parameters